-- The electrolyte consists of sulfuric acid.
-Do not attempt to disassemble the sensor. - Sensors will not operate if installed in the wrong direction.
+- Never disassemble the sensor.
+Electrochemical type sensors in particular contain hazardous electrolyte. - Sensors will not operate if installed in the wrong direction.
 Forcibly installing sensors may damage the sensor and main unit.
 It may also result in sensor failure. - When measuring in locations where hydrogen sulfide (H2S) may be present at high concentrations, measure using H2S high concentration measurement mode. - When measuring hydrogen sulfide concentrations, first check to confirm that the hydrogen sulfide concentration is below 100 ppm in H2S high concentration measurement mode before measuring combustible gas and oxygen concentrations in H2S low concentration measurement mode.
-Sucking in high concentrations of hydrogen sulfide (H2S) while in H2S low concentration measurement mode may damage the combustible gas (new ceramic type), carbon monoxide, and low concentration hydrogen sulfide sensors.
+Using the H2S low concentration measurement mode in the presence of high concentrations of hydrogen sulfide can damage the sensors for combustible gas (new ceramic type), carbon monoxide, and low concentration hydrogen sulfide. - Indication accuracy may be reduced when used in high-humidity or low-humidity environments. - Indication accuracy may be reduced if the temperature varies significantly after adjustment at a high or low temperature. - The reading may fluctuate if the temperature, humidity, or pressure varies suddenly.